Venditan/appengine-deploy/README.md

 ### Example deploy.json file ###

-Deployment targets and environments are configured in `deploy.json`.
+Deployment targets and environments are configured in `deploy.json`, usually in your project root.

 Here's a quick example where we have different database credentials for alpha and live environments.